Rich Minifie, Senior Additive Manufacturing Engineer at Ricoh 3D, debunks some of the myths that still surround additive manufacturing.

-This is probably the single biggest misconception that holds manufacturers back from leveraging the transformative power of 3D printing.
+This is probably the single biggest misconception that holds manufacturers back from leveraging the transformative power of 3D printing prototyping services.

-3D printing’s production capabilities are growing all the time and, with the material and hardware developments in recent years, end-use functionality is now very much a reality.
+3D printing production capabilities are growing all the time and, with the material and hardware developments in recent years, end-use functionality is now very much a reality.

 Market research firm Gartner anticipates the medical sector will be the first to be transformed by AM, as the marketplace increasingly demands mass customisation in applications such as hearing aids and prosthetics.
 It’s not the only industry where disruption is occurring though.
 3D printed parts are already being deployed on civilian aircraft and supercars like the BMW i8 Roadster.